ElegantEngineeringTech/laravel-media/README.md

         );
     }
 }
 ```

-## Using your own Media model
+## Using Your Own Media Model

 You can define your own Media model to use with the library.

-First create your own model class:
+First, create your own model class:

 ```php
 namespace App\Models;